-- $p_n$ : noise power available from an equivalent loss free antenna (W) - k : Boltzmann's constant = $1.38 \times 10^{-23}$ Joules per degree Kelvin - $T_o$ : reference temperature, taken as 288°K - b : effective receiver noise bandwidth (c/s) - $T_a$ : effective antenna temperature in the presence of external noise.
+- p_n : noise power available from an equivalent loss free antenna (W), - k: Boltzmann's constant = 1.38×10^{-23} J/K, - T_0 : reference temperature, taken as 288 K, - b: effective receiver noise bandwidth (Hz), - T_a : effective antenna temperature in the presence of external noise.

 Equations (1) illustrate two alternative methods of specifying the noise power, by the effective noise factor or the effective temperature of the antenna.
-The value of $T_o$ has been taken as 288° K so that $10 \log{10} k T_o$ is equivalent to 204 db below one Joule.
+The value of T_0 has been taken as 288 K so that 10 log kT_0 is equivalent to 204 dB below one Joule.

-Both $f_a$ and $T_a$ are independent of bandwidth, because the available noise power from all sources may be assumed to be proportional to bandwidth, as is the reference power level.
-The antenna noise factors in this Report are for a short vertical antenna over a perfectly conducting ground-plane and are expressed in decibels, $F_a$ .
-This parameter is simply related to the r.m.s. noise field-strength along the antenna (a third way of specifying the noise
+Both f_a and T_a are independent of bandwidth, because the available noise power from all sources may be assumed to be proportional to bandwidth, as is the reference power level.

+The antenna noise factor, F_a , in decibels, in this Report is for a short vertical antenna over a perfectly conducting ground plane.
+Means of obtaining the appropriate antenna noise factor, F_a , for other types of antennas from the data in this Report are given in Report 670, and the references therein.
+This parameter is simply related to the r.m.s. noise field-strength along the antenna (a third way of specifying the noise level) by:

-$$E_n = F_a - 65.5 + 20 \log{10} f{\rm Mc/s} \tag{2}$$
+$$E_n = F_a - 65.5 + 20 \log f{\rm MHz} \tag{2}$$

-$E_n$ : r.m.s. noise field-strength for a 1 kc/s bandwidth (db above 1 $\mu$ V/m)
+E_n : r.m.s. noise field-strength for a 1 kHz bandwidth (dB(μ V/m)),

-$F_a$ : Noise factor for the frequency, f, in question
+F_a : noise factor for the frequency, f, in question,

-$f{Mc/s}$ : frequency (Mc/s).
+$f{\rm MHz}$: frequency.

-The value of the field strength for any bandwidth b c/s, other than 1 kc/s, can be derived by adding (10 $\log{10}b-30$ ) to $E_n$ .
-Fig. 29 is a nomogram for the solution of equation (2) and may be used to derive $E_n$ from $F_a$ .
-It should be noted that $E_n$ is the vertical component of the field at the antenna; the conformation of the incident waves may be complex, and cannot be deduced from measurements on a single vertical antenna.
+The value of the field strength for any bandwidth b Hz, other than 1 kHz, can be derived by adding (10 log b - 30) to E_n .
+For example, since Recommendation 339 gives required signal energy to noise power spectral density, the appropriate bandwidth there is 1 Hz.
+Figure 29 is a nomogram for the solution of equation (2) and may be used to derive E_n from F_a .
+It should be noted that E_n is the vertical component of the field at the antenna; the conformation of the incident waves may be complex, and cannot be deduced from measurements on a single vertical antenna.

-Atmospheric radio noise is characterized by large, rapid fluctuations, but if the noise power is averaged over a period of several minutes, the average values are found to be nearly constant during a given hour, variations rarely exceeding $\pm 2$ db except near sunrise or sunset, or when there are local thunderstorms.
-The ARN-2 Radio Noise Recorder yields values of average power at each of eight frequencies for fifteen minutes each hour, and it is assumed that the resulting values of $F_a$ used in the analysis were representative of the hourly values.
+Atmospheric radio noise is characterized by large, rapid fluctuations, but if the noise power is averaged over a period of several minutes, the average values are found to be nearly constant during a given hour, variations rarely exceeding ± 2 dB except near sunrise or sunset, or when there are local thunderstorms.
+The ARN-2 Radio Noise Recorder yields values of average power at each of eight frequencies for fifteen minutes each hour, and it is assumed that the resulting values of F_a used in the analysis were representative of the hourly values.